If you have any money in the stock market you MUST know this one position size calculator for stocks equation.

 It's all about the RATIO of how much you make vs. the worst drawdown you can stand.

-It's well known in professional circles that anything more than a 10% drawdown in a major hedge fund and clients get bitchy...to the point they call up and complain and often withdraw their money completely.
+It's well known in professional circles that hedge fund clients start to get very uncomfortable after a 20% drawdown...to the point they call up and complain and often withdraw their money completely.

 Now, my personal threshold for a drawdown is 25%.

-But only you can answer what your is drawdown threshold is.
+Only you can answer what your threshold is.

-You have to use REAL money to find out what your personal risk tolerance is.
-Who would have thought?
+You have to use real money to find out what your personal risk tolerance is.